 Sadly, yes.
-I'll admit that I placed a losing bid of \$57 in Tout-AL. In today's fantasy environment, we all think we need to at least have a horse in the race.
+I'll admit that I placed a losing bid of \$57 in Tout Wars-AL. In today's fantasy environment, we all think we need to have a horse in the race at least.
 There is always the slightest chance that a player could sustain their performance long enough to have a positive impact on your roster.
-But Rickard's winning owners invested 15 percent of their entire free agent budgets on a speculation that 78 atbats against questionable competition were more legitimate than the previous 1,237 ABs.
-That decision-making shows how you can be blinded by small data samples.
+But Rickard's winning owners invested 15 percent of their entire free agent budgets on speculation that 78 at-bats against questionable competition were more legitimate than the previous 1,237 ABs.
+That decision-making shows how small data samples can blind you.